statgen/locuszoom/assets/docs/interactivity_tutorial.md

 * `target` : the place where the event originated.
 This is a reference to either the `Plot` or `Panel` object.
 * `data` : Each type of event may optionally provide additional information describing itself (such as "what point was clicked" or "was this point selected, or de-selected?").
 The allowed fields are unique to each event type.

 Below is a partial list of interesting events; consult the documentation for a full guide to events and the data they emit.
-(TODO: Add a link to the official docs)

 * `element_selection`
 * `element_annotation`